More About Professional Corporations

 It is prohibited by the State Bar of California for any law corporation to use a fictitious name or a DBA.
 Your company can only conduct business and practice law if you use the name you registered with the Secretary of State and approved by the State Bar.
 The usage of your companys name should be in accordance with the requirements of the Rules of Professional Conduct.
 Check out more about DBA’s for professional law corporations here.

-Setting Up the Law Professional Corporation’s Bylaws
+Setting Up the Professional Law Corporation’s Bylaws

 Bylaws are necessary for any professional corporation to operate efficiently.
 A law firm’s bylaws must be formulated at the conception of the company.

-A shareholder of a law corporation must be licensed and entitled to practice law.
-The shares of a law corporation must be owned only by that corporation or a shareholder.
-The shares of a deceased shareholder must be sold or transferred to the law corporation or its shareholders within six months and one day following the date of death.
+A shareholder of a professional law corporation must be licensed and entitled to practice law.
+The shares of a professional law corporation must be owned only by that corporation or a shareholder.
+The shares of a deceased shareholder must be sold or transferred to the professional law corporation or its shareholders within six months and one day following the date of death.
 The share certificates of the law corporation must set forth the preceding restrictions of this rule regarding ownership, sale, or transfer of shares.
 These restrictions must also be set forth in the articles of incorporation or bylaws.

-The shares of a shareholder who is ineligible to practice law or legally disqualified to render professional services to the law corporation must be sold or transferred to a qualified shareholder within ninety days after the date of ineligibility or disqualification.
+The shares of a shareholder who is ineligible to practice law or legally disqualified to render professional services to the professional law corporation must be sold or transferred to a qualified shareholder within ninety days after the date of ineligibility or disqualification.
 The terms of such a sale or transfer of shares must be set forth in the articles, the bylaws, or a written agreement.
 The shares of a shareholder disqualified for any reason may be resold to that shareholder upon his or her becoming eligible to practice law.

 Note that these rules do not apply to nonprofit public benefit corporations.